18 Vegetables to Direct Sow in May

 5. Carrots:

-• Carrots are a classic root vegetable that can be direct sown for a bountiful harvest later in the season.
+-A classic root vegetable that can be direct sown for a bountiful harvest later in the season.

-• Choose a sunny location with loose, well-drained soil and sow seeds directly into the ground.
+-Choose a sunny location with loose, well-drained soil and sow seeds directly into the ground.

 • Growing difficulty: Easy